Client Story Series Part 1: South Dakota Adventure

 Badlands

-Our final stop was the Badlands of South Dakota.
-On our drive there, we stopped by Wall Drug.
-Yes, it is a tourist trap, but we enjoyed it.
+Our final stop was the Badlands.
+On the way, we stopped at Wall Drug.
+Yes, it’s a tourist trap, but a fun one!
 We explored all the shops, had a good lunch, and got a complimentary cup of cold water.
 They also have an extensive collection of art from South Dakota artists that was impressive to peruse.
-We liked it so much that we went back a second time on the way out.
+We actually liked it so much we stopped a second time on our way out.

 In summary, we had a great time.
-We all agreed that Yellowstone was more impressive, but didn’t regret the visit.
+We all agreed that Yellowstone was more impressive but didn’t regret the visit.
+South Dakota provided a unique, memorable adventure that we’d recommend to anyone.

 About Us